zackguo24003050/Cell-of-Origin-in-ICC-HCC/README.md

 This project is motivated by three related ideas:

-- Accessible regulatory regions tend to undergo more effective DNA repair and therefore accumulate fewer somatic mutations [1].
+- Accessible DNA regions tend to undergo more effective DNA repair and therefore accumulate fewer somatic mutations [1].
 - Because chromatin accessibility is cell-type-specific, regional mutation density can retain information about a tumour's cell type of origin [2].